Skipperhuset: Buildings

 The boathouse is individually referred to as Chaluphuset (the Shaloop House").
 The building has timber framing and a half hipped tile roof.
 The gate facing the water is six metres wide and was tall enough for the royal yacht to enter the building without lowering its two masts.
 A m identical gate in the opposite gable was built upon specific orders from Frederick IV since he enjoyed the view through the building when arriving at the site.
 The Chaluphuset building was heritage listed in 1918.

 The site also includes a tall narrow building, colloquially known as Det Skæve Tårn ("The Leaning Tower"), which is the former residence for the navigator of the royal yacht.
 A small building at its rear, variously referred to as Beghuset ("The Pitch House) or Tjærehuset ("The Pitch House"), was used for the preparation of pitch and tar for the ships.

 Use

 Bådfarten Esrum Sø operates boat trips on the lake from the premises.

-Restaurant Skipperhuset is open from 15 April until 30 September for lunch (12-17).
+Restaurant Skipperhuset is open all year around for both for lunch (11.30 -16.00) and dinner (18.00 - 21.00).
 The premises are also used for exhibitions and can be booked by parties and for other events.
-Skipperhuset also runs a café in Fendrikshus, a former forest worker's house in Gribskov on the other side of the lake.
-It can be reached by boat or through the forest from Nødebo.